catamphetamine/react-pages/README.md

   // (optional)
   // Will be called for each HTTP request
-  // sent using `http` utility inside Redux action creators..
+  // sent using `http` utility inside Redux action creators.
   // (`request` is a `superagent` request)
   http_request: (request, { store }) =>
   {